michaelnisi/skull/README.md

 > Everything should be made as simple as possible, but no simpler.<br>—*Albert Einstein*

-The **Skull** Swift package offers a bare bones interface for [SQLite](https://www.sqlite.org/).
-Emphasising simplicity, its synchronous API implements a minimal set of functions for interacting with SQLite: `exec`, `query`, and `update`.
-If you're in the market for a richer API, go check out [SQLite](https://github.com/stephencelis/SQLite.swift).
+The **Skull** Swift package offers a bare bones (400 LOC) interface for [SQLite](https://www.sqlite.org/).
+Emphasising simplicity, its synchronous API implements a minimal set of functions for interacting with SQLite.

 ## Example